owncloud/cdperf/docs/tests.md

 ### Deep Propfind

-Script: `/root/cdperf/tests/k6/test-issue-github-ocis-1018-propfind-deep.js`
+Scripts:
+* `/root/cdperf/tests/k6/test-issue-github-ocis-1018-propfind-deep-100-files-45-nested-folders.js`
+* `/root/cdperf/tests/k6/test-issue-github-ocis-1018-propfind-deep-1000-files-5-nested-folders.js`

-This test creates a nested directory structure that is five levels deep and distributes 1000 files within that tree.
+This test creates a nested directory structure and puts some files into the folder.

-The files are created and uploaded.
-After that, one PROPFIND on the top directory is done.
+The depth and file count depends on the test that is running.

+After provisioning is complete, the test does one propfind per folder

 This simulates the ETag check of a large nested directory.

 ### Flat Propfind

-Script: `/root/cdperf/tests/k6/test-issue-github-ocis-1018-propfind-flat.js`
+Script: `/root/cdperf/tests/k6/test-issue-github-ocis-1018-propfind-flat-1000-files.js`

 This test crates many (1000 a 1kB) files in the root of the cloud.